olliepalmer/scripted-design-course/pages/classes/class-03.md

 We'll use this idea in the next exercise!

 Note: This exercise is adapted from Tim Clare's excellent writing advice podcast, Death of 1000 Cuts (specifically, Season 1's [Couch to 80k Writing Bootcamp, Week 6 Day 5](https://soundcloud.com/timclare/death-of-1000-cuts-couch-to-80k-week-6-day-5)).
+It worked much better on the podcast.